IdiosyncraticDragon/OLMP/README.md

 password: v5s8

 ## Tutorial
-To all the experiments below, the user should eitd the address of the data in .prototxt.
+To all the experiments below, the user should edit the address of the data in .prototxt.

+### LeNet-300-100
-* To compress the model LeNet-300-100, it firstly needs to make sure the data address in ./models/lenet300100/lenet\_train\_test.prototxt is the one in correct.
+To compress the model LeNet-300-100, it firstly needs to make sure the data address in ./models/lenet300100/lenet\_train\_test.prototxt is the one in correct.
 Please Run:
 ```
 python exp_lenet300100.py
 ```

+### LeNet-5
-* To compress the model LeNet-5, please Run:
+To compress the model LeNet-5, please Run:
 ```
 python exp_lenet5.py
 ```

+### AlexNet-Caltech
-* To compress the model AlexNet-Caltech, please Run:
+To compress the model AlexNet-Caltech, please Run:
 ```
 python exp_caltech.py
 ```
-Note that the reference model is too large for uploading to github, so that we upload it to Baidu Wangpan:
+Note that the reference model for exp\_caltech.py is too large for uploading to github, so that we upload it to Baidu Wangpan:

 Reference model of AlexNet-Caltech: